Have you ever sat down to learn faster with some new accelerated learning technique and thrown your hands up in the air?

 And so it’s little wonder learning feels hard.
 If you’re the last person who gets a kick-back for all that effort, it’s always going to feel like you’re trying to chew through a brick wall.

-Make it easier on yourself by learning things that have a definite payoff for the number one person that matters: You.
+Make it easier on yourself by learning something that has a definite payoff for the number one person that matters: You.

 Because here’s the plain truth: